Fraunhofer-ITMP/PEMT/README.md

 | HGNC_Symbol_2 | Uniprot_ID_2
 | HGNC_Symbol_3 | Uniprot_ID_3

-For running PET from the chemical level, you need the input file with the following structure:
+For running PEMT from the chemical level, you need the input file with the following structure:

 | chembl |
 | ------ |